 Top Tip: Cement render the walls of the base and cover the foundation and the counter-top with stone or ceramic tile.

 This backyard project is about outdoor pizza oven plans free.
 If you need more outdoor plans, we recommend you to check out the rest of our step by step projects.
+SHARE our projects and follow us on the social networks to help us keep adding free woodworking plans.
 LIKE us on Facebook to be the first that gets our latest updates and submit pictures with your DIY projects.